CraigKelly/dmk/README.md

 below).
 Good candidates for the _clean_ section are intermediate files (such as logs) generated as part of a build process that are not dependencies and should not determine if a build step is up to date.

+You may also run `dmk` with `-listSteps` to see a list of all steps in the current pipeline file.
+Currently, this is used for bash completion.

 ## Pipeline file format